mzarnecki/train-ner-model-with-spacy/README.md

 - Date

 #### 5. Annotate data:
-On left sidebar click "Start Annotation" and tag all texts by marking each meaningfull phrase that belongs to one of created categories.
+On left sidebar click "Start Annotation" and tag all texts by marking each meaningful phrase that belongs to one of created categories.

 #### 6. Export training set:
 From left menu choose option "Dataset" Actions/Export Dataset.